atreyasha/monix/docs/develop.md

         should be better than using `setxkbmap` which is only necessary within an X session

+    4.  possibly don\'t need to include hard file, just use `localectl` command once and add fixture to test

 2.  manually create basic directories such as `downloads` and `desktop` directory for qutebrowser